Alice Robinson

-Alice Robinson (born 1 December 2001) is a New Zealand World Cup alpine ski racer.
+Alice Robinson (born 1 December 2001) is an Australian Born New Zealand World Cup alpine ski racer.
 At age sixteen, she competed at the 2018 Winter Olympics in giant slalom and slalom.
 She represented New Zealand in the giant slalom event at the 2022 Winter Olympics in Beijing.

 Early life

 Robinson was born in Sydney, Australia, the second of three children of Sarah and David Robinson.
 Her parents moved to Queenstown permanently when Robinson was four.
-She started her ski racing career at Coronet Peak with the Queenstown Alpine Ski Team and also trained in California, United States, with the Sugar Bowl Ski Team and Academy based in Tahoe City during the northern hemisphere winter.
+She started her ski racing career at Coronet Peak with the Queenstown Alpine Ski Team and also trained in California, with the Sugar Bowl Ski Team and Academy based in Tahoe City during the northern hemisphere winter.
 From 2016 to 2019, Robinson was coached predominately by former New Zealand Olympian Tim Cafe.
 She attended Wakatipu High School in Queenstown.

 Robinson won the under-14 and under-16 New Zealand titles before beginning her international career.
 She won the girls’ U14 giant slalom and parallel slalom in April 2015 in Canada at the Whistler Cup, one of the largest and most important junior ski races on the international calendar. and in 2017 she won the U16 giant slalom and finished second in slalom at ‘Pokal Loka in Kranjska Gora, Slovenia.
 Robinson also won the USSA U16 national championship giant slalom at Snowbird, Utah, and was runner-up in the super-G.

 2018 season

 Robinson was third in her debut FIS race on 30 July 2017 at Cardrona, then won the giant slalom the next day.

 On 10 August, fifteen-year-old Robinson won the New Zealand Alpine National Championships for slalom and giant slalom at Coronet Peak.
 On 16 December, she won her first North America Cup (NorAm) giant slalom race at Panorama, Canada.
 Her 8.70 FIS point result is the best any New Zealand skier has achieved in their first year of senior competition.
 Robinson made her World Cup debut on 6 January 2018, in giant slalom at Kranjska Gora, Slovenia.
 She was 42nd and missed the cut to qualify for a second run by less than a second.
-Three days later, she won a FIS giant slalom race in Gaal, Austria, in which she scored 11.90 FIS points, ranking her inside the top 70 in the world at the time.
+Three days later, she won a FIS giant slalom race in Gaal, Austria in which she scored 11.90 FIS points, ranking her inside the top 70 in the world at the time.

 On 28 January 2018, Robinson was selected to the New Zealand team for the PyeongChang 2018 Olympic Winter Games, alongside alpine racers Adam Barwood and Willis Feasey.
 She became New Zealand's youngest-ever Winter Olympian at 16 years and 70 days when the games began.
 At the Olympics, Robinson was coached by former alpine Olympians Tim Cafe and Ben Griffin.
 She finished 35th (of 81) in the giant slalom, the best result for a New Zealander in giant slalom at the Olympics in 38 years since Fiona Johnson and Anna Archibald were 30th and 32nd in 1980 at Lake Placid, New York.
 She failed to finish the first run of the slalom event.